hridyanshuucsd/math157sp26/README.md

 # Formalizing Brouwer's Fixed Point Theorem via Sperner's Lemma

-MATH 157 Final Project — Hridyanshu
+MATH 157 Final Project by Hridyanshu

 ## What This Project Does